mitchdavenport88/family-feasts/README.md

 ### User profile & error pages
 * Each user is allocated their own profile page, this serves as the user’s central hub and is personalised to them.
 This is where they’re first directed when logged in and it can be only accessed by them.
 * All their uploaded recipes will appear on this page and from here they will be able to view and maintain uploads easier.
 From this hub a user can pretty much access any other part of the site easily making for good user experience and convenience.
-* An error page will display in the instances a 404 or 500 error occurs.
+* An error page will display in the instances where a 404 or 500 error occurs.
 Not that this will be a regular occurrence but if this situation arises the user will be provided with a link back to the home page.

 ### Features left to implement
 * Introduce some pagination onto the pages where large numbers of recipes could be displayed.
 This would help to keep the site user-friendly and make navigation around even easier.
 * I would like to have a section on the home page showing the latest recipes that have been uploaded onto the site.
-* I'd like to create a page on the site similar to the manage category page but for controlling users (editing and deleting them) on the site.
-This would only be accessible to admin just like the categories page and would make the management of users an easier task.
+* I'd like to create a page on the site similar to the manage category page but for controlling users (editing and deleting them).
+This would only be accessible to admin just like the manage categories page and would make the management of users an easier task.
 * A gallery page where we could display pictures that were sent to us via social media outlets showing people having fun in the kitchen!
 This could encourage others to do so too!

 ## Database design